15 Incredible Castles in Spain You Must Visit

 📍 Location: Google Maps

-Overlooking the city of Jaén, the Santa Catalina Castle once stood as a Moorish fortress in the 8th century before it was expanded and modified into a Christian stronghold.
+Santa Catalina Castle overlooks the city of Jaén and was originally built as a Moorish fortress in the 8th century before being transformed into a Christian stronghold.

 8. Belmonte Castle – Cuenca